 “My mission statement is to touch the lives of my students I teach with the love, grace and forgiveness of our Lord, Jesus Christ.
 My goal is that my students will know that by Jesus’s unselfish and ultimate sacrifice of dying on the cross for our sins, they have been redeemed and their salvation is secured!”

 Mrs. Stephanie Schuler teaches part time in the Middle School.
 She previously taught for two years in the Triad School District as an Elementary Music and Art teacher, as well as substituting for Collinsville School District.
 Mrs. Schuler received her bachelor’s degree in Elementary Education with a Fine Arts/Music concentration from Eastern Illinois University in Charleston, IL.
 She attended Holy Cross School, and is still an active member, participating in the choir and adult hand bells.
 Her husband, Brian, is also active in the choir and on the technology committee for Holy Cross.
 He works at Washington University in the technology field.
-They have two daughters: Lorelei and Celia.
+They have three daughters: Lorelei, Celia and Hazel; and one son: Henry.
 While teaching is her passion, Mrs. Schuler also enjoys reading, knitting and crocheting, and spending time with family.

 Mrs. Karen Shimkus is the music director for both church and school at Holy Cross.
 Mrs. Shimkus graduated from Interlochen Arts Academy as a cello major, and holds a BA in Parish Music and Youth Ministry (DCE) from Concordia College (now Concordia University) in Portland, Oregon, and an MA in Organ Performance from SIU, Edwardsville.
 She has worked as a youth minister, church music director, elementary school music teacher, professional accompanist, and private music instructor of various instruments.
 Mrs. Shimkus has additional training in choral conducting and vocal techniques and pedagogy.
 She loves to teach music to both children and adults and help them reach the highest level of musicianship they can.
 Karen is married to Congressman John Shimkus and they have 3 sons who are all singers and instrumentalists.